Another Word For GASLIGHTING

 emotional blackmail

-Noun : The psychological abuse of a person's emotions or insecurities in order to influence their behaviour.
+Noun : Psychological abuse of a person's emotions or insecurities in order to influence their behavior.

 delusionist